Forced Entertainment Award

 On receiving the award Bert and Nasi comment: “We are truly honoured to receive this award.
 During a time of so much uncertainty, we are grateful for the opportunity this brings to keep doing what we love.
 It’s hard to express how important Forced Entertainment have been to us as artists.
 Their work and the way they go about making theatre has been a huge inspiration for us since the very beginning.
 We will try to use this award to keep doing what we always have been doing which is make work and try to challenge our audiences.
 We want to thank our friends and family and everybody who has supported us and come to our shows.
 Thank you.
 Thanks FE.” – Bertrand Lesca and Nasi Voutsas.

-Read more about Bert and Nasi here.
+Read more about Bert and Nasi experience here.

 The recipient of the 2019 award was Birmingham-based artist Selina Thompson.
-She had this to say about the support of the company:

-I think my key experience of having this award is of feeling held.
+She had this to say about the support of the company:“I think my key experience of having this award is of feeling held.
 I’ve felt a bit guilty at times – that I’ve had access to all this artistic knowledge if I wanted it but actually, my priority has been asking about managing the context to be able to deliver it well.
 Seeking advice on stability, the roots of the company, how those that work with me can have positive experiences, and how I can feel like doing that part of the work is also fulfilling.
 It’s very scary, but this award has given me permission to pick up the phone and be able to call in 30 years of experience.
-And that’s really amazing.
+And that’s really amazing.” – Selina Thompson.

-The recipient of the 2018 inaugural award was Glasgow-based artist Nic Green, who gave us a few words about their experience as the first recipient:
+The recipient of the 2018 inaugural award was Glasgow-based artist Nic Green,

-“Questions about sustainability, collaboration, energy and balance have since come more brightly to light and through the award, I chose to address these in multiple ways.
+She gave us a few words about their experience as the first recipient: “Questions about sustainability, collaboration, energy and balance have since come more brightly to light and through the award, I chose to address these in multiple ways.
 The award has also given a sense of support and confidence I needed to put things into action.
 Technically the term of this award will end soon but what I really feel is that it has opened up a sense of longevity.” – Nic Green, Artist.

 You can read Nic’s full round up, here.